-While the below debt settlement Q&A is substantial and is a must read before considering debt negotiation, enrolling in a credit counseling program, consolidating debt, or whether to try to avoid bankruptcy, it is by no means exhaustive.
+While the below debt settlement Q&A is substantial and a must read before considering debt negotiation, enrolling in a credit counseling program, consolidating debt, or whether to try to avoid bankruptcy, it is by no means exhaustive.
 There are links at the end of some of the answers that will provide greater and often necessary details.
-Click the additional links to explore more in depth details about debt settlement.
+Click the additional links to explore more in depth information about debt settlement.

 You are also encouraged to ask any questions you may have by taking advantage of the “ASK Michael” feature of this site.
 The ask a question feature allows you to post a question and get a dedicated answer from an experienced debt settlement expert!

 You can also call me and get direct answers to your debt settlement questions for free by dialing 800-939-8357, choose option 2 to ring to me.

 In addition to all of the debt and credit tools available to our site visitors, CRN has recently created and published the Debt Relief System.
 The debt relief system is a free detailed online resource helping people solve debt and credit issues.
 Here is a link to the debt settlement section.

 How does debt settlement work?